Don't Call This Love

-"Don't Call This Love" is a song by the Scottish singer Leon Jackson, released on 12 October 2008 on CD and as a digital download.
-The song is taken from his first album, Right Now, and is his second single release after his Christmas number one song "When You Believe" in 2007.
-The song also appears on the European pop singer Stefanie Heinzmann's first album, Masterplan.
+"Don't Call This Love" is a song by Scottish singer Leon Jackson, released on 12 October 2008 as the lead single from his debut album Right Now (2008).
+Written by Bryn Christopher, Chris Braide and Carl Falk, it was produced by Steve Mac and follows a year after his Christmas number one song "When You Believe" in 2007.
+To promote "Don't Call This Love", Jackson appeared on Series 5 of The X Factor the day prior to the official release.
+The song was described by the BBC as being "complete with chimes and full of force".

+Commercially, the song reached number 1 on the singles charts in his native Scotland, whilst in the United Kingdom and the Republic of Ireland it reached numbers 3 and 8 respectively.
+It also reached number 10 on the Billboard-compiled European Hot 100 Singles chart.

 Background and release

 After one year recording Right Now, Jackson debuted his new material.
 His first performance of this was on The X Factor, in which he sang "Don't Call This Love".
+"Don't Call This Love" was announced as the lead single from Leon Jackson’s debut album and was slated for digital download on 11 October 2008, with a physical release following shortly thereafter.
 Jackson also later appeared on the first show of the fifth series as the Celebrity Guest.
 The song was also performed on GMTV along with another track from the album, "You Don't Know Me".
-"Don't Call this Love" entered the United Kingdom chart at No.3, behind Pink's "So What" and Peter Kay's "The Winners Song".
-In Ireland, the song debuted at No.8.
+"Don't Call this Love" entered the United Kingdom chart at No. 3, behind Pink's "So What" and Peter Kay's "The Winners Song".
+In Ireland, the song debuted at No. 8.

 The album Right Now was released 21 October 2008.
 It debuted at number 7 on the Ireland Top 75 in the week of 23 October 2008, remaining on that chart for a total of five weeks.
 It debuted at No. 4 on the UK Top 40 Albums chart for the week of 26 October 2008.
 During the following week, it was at No. 20, and the week after that No. 37.
 During the following week, it slipped out of the Top 40 but remained in the UK Top 75 chart for six additional weeks.

-"Don't Call this Love" gave Jackson his second UK Top 5 single on the UK Singles Charts, charting at number three in the United Kingdom and also charting within the Irish Singles Charts top ten.
-On the European Hot 100 charts, it charted at number ten, giving Jackson his second Europe top ten single.

-In Jackson's native country of Scotland, "Don't Call this Love" debuted at number one on the Scottish Singles Charts, remaining on the top position for two weeks.
+"Don't Call this Love" gave Jackson his second UK Top 5 single on the UK Singles Charts, charting at number 3 in the United Kingdom and also charting within the Irish Singles Charts Top 10.
+On the European Hot 100 charts, it charted at number 10, giving Jackson his second Europe Top 10 single.
+In Jackson's native Scotland, "Don't Call this Love" debuted at number 1 on the Scottish Singles Charts, remaining in the top position for two weeks.
 In total, "Don't Call this Love" spent twenty-two weeks in the Scottish Top 100 Singles charts and six weeks in the UK Top 100 Singles Charts.